microsoft/hands-on-lab-acs-teams/docs/workshop.md

 ---

+# Lab 4 - Map Azure Communication Services Users to your own users

+In this lab, you will create a user mapping between your own users and the Azure Communication Services users.
+In fact, in a real world scenario, you will have to map your own users to an identifier of the Azure Communication Services.
+This is necessary if you want to be able to track the history of the calls, messages, etc.

+## Create a user mapping

+---

 # Closing the workshop

 Once you're done with this lab you can delete the resource group you created at the beginning.